On the page Consumption a consumption profile will be created, which is to be covered by the PV system.

 Select the used number format:

-Use to select the file or load profile you want to import.
-The file must be a text file in .txt or .csv format and must consist of a column with values, without header line.
+*.csv format and must consist of a column with values, without header line.

 Via the button the selected load profile is imported.